object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

 replacing `folder` with the name of the top-level folder of your
 repository: the folder containing :file:`setup.py`.
-The option flag `-e` tells pip to install the package in 'editable' mode.
+The option flag `-e` tells Pip to install the package in 'editable' mode.
 This means that instead of copying the package files to your venv's Python packages folder, symbolic links will be created.
 This means that any changes that you make to your package will show up the next time the package